JLalomia/117_SSG/PageRank.md

 ### WHEN
 - Development Start: PageRank was developed in 1996 while Page and Brin were PhD students at Stanford University.
 - Google Launch: Google was founded in September 1998, with PageRank as a core component of its search algorithm.
+### WHERE
+- **Stanford University, California, USA**: The idea for PageRank was developed while Larry Page and Sergey Brin were PhD students at Stanford University in 1996.
+This academic setting provided the foundation for their research into search engine algorithms and link analysis.
+- **Google Headquarters, Mountain View, California, USA**: Once Google was founded in 1998, the company’s early work on PageRank and the search engine's development took place in Silicon Valley, where Google’s headquarters are located.
+- **Global Impact**: Though developed in the United States, PageRank and Google’s search technology quickly became globally influential, affecting how websites across the world are ranked and discovered.
+Google's reach expanded to become the dominant search engine in nearly every country, with localized versions of the search engine in various languages and regions.
+- **The World Wide Web**: The PageRank algorithm was designed to analyze the entire web's hyperlink structure, making the "where" in a broader sense the entire internet, as the algorithm evaluated the interconnectedness of websites around the globe.

 ### HOW
 - Link Analysis: PageRank works by analyzing the quantity and quality of links to a web page.
 Pages that are linked to by many other important pages receive a higher rank.
 - Mathematical Model: The algorithm uses a mathematical formula to calculate a "rank" for each page based on its link structure, iteratively refining the scores to determine the final rankings.